open-telemetry/opentelemetry-specification/experimental/zpages.md

   - Some process has to be created to update the static files in a repository and serving them at the correct endpoints
   - Initial setup may be difficult (one way this can be achieved is with Github modules)

-- Proxy/Shim layer
+### Proxy/Shim layer
+> TODO

-> TODO: Link spec where possible, Add pictures, design docs links
+> GENERAL TODO: Link spec where possible, add pictures/figures and design docs links